patrickn/neaveynet-hugo/content/posts/act-croatia.md

 fediverse:
 toc: false
 lightgallery: true
-description: The #TenereTravelTrophy may be over but I am still in Croatia.
+description: The Tenere Travel Trophy may be over but I am still in Croatia.
 Today I got to ride the ACT Croatia trail from near Knin to Rijeka.

 ---

 <!--more-->

-ACT (Adventure Country Tracks)[https://adventurecountrytracks.com/finisher-sticker/] is an organisation setup to discover and preserve off-road trails throughout Europe.
+ACT [Adventure Country Tracks](https://adventurecountrytracks.com/finisher-sticker/) is an organisation setup to discover and preserve off-road trails throughout Europe.
 There are currently 7 tracks, each lasting 5 days and typically aimed at the bigger adventure bikes (the GS crowd).

 A new track is presented in a YouTube video about once a year.
 The track for Croatia can be seen below.